On Deformation Space Analogies between Kleinian Reflection Groups and Antiholomorphic Rational Maps: Introduction

 An anti-rational map is called critically fixed if it fixes each of its critical points.
 Let $\mathcal{R} \in \Rat_d^-(\C)$ be a degree $d$ critically fixed anti-rational map.
 The union $\mathscr{T}$ of all {\em fixed internal rays} in the invariant Fatou components (each of which necessarily contains a fixed critical point of $\mathcal{R}$) is called the {\em Tischler graph} (see also \S \ref{subsec:pds}).

 A graph is called {\em $k$-connected} if it contains more than $k$ vertices and remains connected with any $k-1$ vertices removed.
-In \cite{LLM20}, we showed that the planar dual $\Gamma$ of $\mathscr{T}$ is {\em $2$-connected} and {\em simple} with $d+1$ vertices.
-Conversely, given a $2$-connected, simple, plane graph $\Gamma$ with $d+1$ vertices, the planar dual of $\Gamma$ is isomorphic to the Tischler graph of a degree $d$ critically fixed anti-rational map $\mathcal{R}_\Gamma$, which is unique up to M{\"o}bius conjugation (cf. \cite{Geyer}).
+In \cite{LLM22}, we showed that the planar dual $\Gamma$ of $\mathscr{T}$ is {\em $2$-connected} and {\em simple} with $d+1$ vertices.
+Conversely, any $2$-connected, simple, plane graph $\Gamma$ with $d+1$ vertices is isomorphic to the planar dual of the Tischler graph of some degree $d$ critically fixed anti-rational map $\mathcal{R}_\Gamma$, which is unique up to M{\"o}bius conjugation (cf. \cite{Geyer}).
 We use $\mathcal{H}_{\Gamma}$ to denote the hyperbolic component containing $[\mathcal{R}_\Gamma]$.

+A \emph{circle packing} is a connected collection of (oriented) circles in $\widehat{\C}$ with disjoint interiors.
+Note that the collection of circles may be infinite in this definition.
 Let $\mathcal{P}$ be a finite circle packing in $\widehat{\C}$.
 A kissing reflection group $G$ is a group generated by reflections along the circles of $\mathcal{P}$.
 The {\em contact graph} $\Gamma$ of $\mathcal{P}$ associates a vertex to each circle in $\mathcal{P}$, and two vertices are connected by an edge if the corresponding two circles touch.

-In consistence with the convention adopted in \cite{LLM20}, a plane graph will mean a planar graph together with an embedding in $\widehat{\C}$ throughout this paper.
+In consistence with the convention adopted in \cite{LLM22}, a plane graph will mean a planar graph together with an embedding in $\widehat{\C}$ throughout this paper.
 We say that two plane graphs are isomorphic if the underlying graph isomorphism is induced by an orientation preserving homeomorphism of $\widehat{\C}$.
 Two kissing reflection groups with isomorphic contact graphs are quasiconformally conjugate.
 Thus, by the circle packing theorem, the quasiconformal conjugacy classes of kissing reflection groups are in correspondence with isomorphism classes of simple plane graphs.
-It can be verified that the limit set of $G = G_\Gamma$ is connected if and only if the corresponding contact graph $\Gamma$ is $2$-connected (see \cite[\S 3]{LLM20}).
+It can be verified that the limit set of $G = G_\Gamma$ is connected if and only if the corresponding contact graph $\Gamma$ is $2$-connected (see \cite[\S 3]{LLM22}).